SortableJS/ember-sortablejs/README.md

 Caveats
 ------------------------------------------------------------------------------
-- Not SortableJS plugins work.
+- Not all SortableJS plugins work... yet.
 - While you could bypass `@items` I highly discourage since the library manipulates the DOM directly.

 Options